nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 default (/usr/bin/php), ``occ`` should be run with the same version.
 For example, in CentOS 6.5 with SCL-PHP54 installed, the command looks like this::

-  sudo -u apache /opt/rh/php54/root/usr/bin/php /var/www/html/owncloud/occ
+  sudo -u apache /opt/rh/php54/root/usr/bin/php /var/www/html/nextcloud/occ

 Running ``occ`` with no options lists all commands and options, like this example on Ubuntu::

  sudo -u www-data php occ
- ownCloud version 9.0.0
+ Nextcloud version 9.0.0

  Usage:
   command [options] [arguments]